strmlineapp-ux/agileflow/docs/design-system.md

 -   **Unique Draggable IDs**: It is critical that every `Draggable` component has a globally unique `draggableId`.
 If the same item (e.g., a user) can appear in multiple lists, you must create a unique ID for each instance.
 A common pattern is to combine the list's ID with the item's ID (e.g., `draggableId={'${list.id}-${item.id}'}`).
 This prevents the drag-and-drop library from trying to move all instances of the item simultaneously.
 -   **Draggable & Pinned States**:
     -   **Draggable Cards**: Most cards can be freely reordered within the grid.
 The `useSortable` hook allows this.
-    -   **Pinned Cards**: Certain cards are designated as "pinned" and cannot be dragged.
+    -   **Pinned Cards**: Certain core system cards (e.g., "Admin", "Settings") are designated as "pinned" and cannot be dragged.
 This is achieved by disabling the `useSortable` hook for those specific items (`disabled: true`).
 They act as fixed anchors in the layout.
 -   **Reordering with Guardrails**:
     -   **Interaction**: Users can drag any non-pinned card and drop it between other non-pinned cards to change its order.
 The grid reflows smoothly to show the drop position.
     -   **Guardrail Logic**: The `onDragEnd` handler must contain logic to prevent reordering pinned items.
-If a user attempts to drop an item into a position occupied by a pinned item, the operation should be cancelled or reverted.
+A non-pinned item cannot be dropped into a position occupied by or between pinned items.
+This ensures the core page order is always maintained.
 -   **Drop Zone Highlighting**: Drop zones provide visual feedback when an item is dragged over them.
 To maintain a clean UI, highlights primarily use rings without background fills.
     -   **Standard & Duplication Zones (Reordering, Moving, Duplicating):** The drop area is highlighted with a `1px` inset, **colorless** ring using the standard border color (`ring-1 ring-border ring-inset`).
 This is the universal style for all non-destructive drop actions.
     -   **Destructive Zones (Deleting):** The drop area is highlighted with a `1px` ring in the destructive theme color (`ring-1 ring-destructive`).